dsomleff/daily-prophet/README.md

 If some post was liked/disliked by mistake user can take it back.

 # Vue.js
-A few things were done in AJAX technique.
 - Flash component responsible for displaying successful messages all over the app.
 - Likeable component responsible for like/dislike logic with counter in a real time.
 - Comment component allows edit and delete comment by author/admin, without reloading page.